This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Read our full guide to things to do in Ham here >

-20. Messing about on the river at Richmond
+25. Messing about on the river at Richmond London

 If you actually want to explore the River Thames whilst in Richmond, there are several ways to get out onto the water.

-If you’d rather someone else do all the hard work for you, there is a relaxing river cruise that does a 45-minute circular tour of the Richmond river Thames area.
+If you’d rather someone else do all the hard work for you, there are several relaxing river cruises to and from Richmond along the River Thames.

-Just a stone’s throw away from the River Thames, the Richmond London Farmer’s Market / Duck Pond Market is held at Heron Square every Saturday and Sunday.
+Just a stone’s throw away from the River Thames, the Farmer’s Market / Duck Pond Market is held at Heron Square every Saturday and Sunday.

 The Duckpond Market has a focus on sustainable and environmental artisan products with everything from deli meats to doughnuts, bunting to bandanas.